QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

 'd: 'b,
 'e: 'd + 'f,
 ```
-This looks lot like an adjacency list.
-That's right, this is a directed graph
+This looks lot like an adjacency list...

-problem.
+Ah.
+It's a directed graph problem.

 If you think of lifetimes as vertices and bounds as edges pointing from longer
 to shorter lifetimes, then determining possible coercions becomes a